arnodeceuninck/studentencodex/_rodex_oud/karmachameleon.md

 ---
 layout: song
-title: karmachameleon
+title: Karma Chameleon
-page: 404
+page: 925
+note: Culture club
 ---

-* Culture Shock *

 There's a loving in your eyes all the way
 If I listen to your lies, would you say?